GaboXandre/gxmail/README.md

 # GXMAIL v1.0.0

-gxmail is a simple smtp client designed to send emails from the linux command line.
+*gxmail* is a simple smtp client designed to send emails from the linux command line.
-It is particularly useful to use with bash scripts. gxmail supports multiple profiles (email accounts)
+It is particularly useful to use with bash scripts.
+*gxmail* supports multiple profiles (email accounts)

+# Features
+* smtp
+* multiple profiles
+* multiple recepients
+* load email body from file

 # Options:
   -h, --help            show this help message and exit -p PROFILE, --profile PROFILE
                         Select profile to be used.